DjangoGirls/tutorial/en/python_introduction/README.md

     >>> len(name)
     5

 Awesome, right?
-Of course, variables can be anything, so numbers too!
+Of course, variables can be anything – numbers too!
 Try this:

     >>> a = 4
     >>> b = 6